SAP-archive/xsk/docs-site/docs/artifacts/hdbtable.md

 ## Overview

-Here you will learn how to develop the design-time data-persistence model for an XSK application using the HDBTable syntax.
+The information on this page will help you learn how to develop the design-time data-persistence model for an XSK application using the HDBTable syntax.

 ### Reference